voxel51/platform-sdk/README.md

 Analytic Deployment section below to learn how to deploy your custom analytics to the platform either programmatically via the API or the web-based console.

-Regardless of where the platform is deployed, users interact with it via the Vision Services API, which exposes the interface through which users can upload and manage data resources, run analytics on data, monitor the status of their jobs, download the outputs of jobs, access statements and billing, and more.
-For more information about the API, refer to the [API Documentation](https://console.voxel51.com/docs/api).
+Regardless of where the platform is deployed, users interact with it via the Platform API, which exposes the interface through which users can upload and manage data resources, run analytics on data, monitor the status of their jobs, download the outputs of jobs, access statements and billing, and more.
+For more information about the Platform API, refer to the
+[API Documentation](https://console.voxel51.com/docs/api).

 ## Analytic Interface

-All analytics deployed to the Vision Services Platform must be implemented as Docker containers that support the platform's interface as described below.
+All analytics deployed to the platform must be implemented as Docker containers that support the platform's interface as described below.

 The platform communicates with analytic Docker images by setting the following environment variables: